docker-archive/go-healthcheck/README.md

 # go-healthcheck

 Go Healthcheck provides a generic health checking framework.
-The go-healthcheck package works expvar style.
+The health package works expvar style.
 By importing the package the debug server is getting a `/debug/health` endpoint that returns the current status of the application.
 If there are no errors, `/debug/health` will return a HTTP 200 status, together with an empty JSON reply `{}`.
 If there are any checks with errors, the JSON reply will include all the failed checks, and the response will be have a HTTP 500 status.

 A Check can either be run synchronously, or asynchronously.
 We recommend that most checks are registered as an asynchronous check, so a call to the `/debug/health` endpoint always returns immediately.
 This pattern is particularly useful for checks that verify upstream connectivity or database status, since they might take a long time to return/timeout.